Micronesia - Things to Do in Micronesia in October

 October's clouded skies photograph better than the harsh summer sun.
 The grey basalt walls of these 13th-century canal ruins catch soft, even light under cloud cover, and you'll have the site almost to yourself.
 Morning tours dodge the afternoon storms, and rain-slick ground makes the ancient waterways easier to picture.
 Local guides know which stones stay dry enough for climbing even after rain.

-Booking Tip: Set it up through Pohnpei’s main guesthouses or the visitor center in Kolonia—they work with families who’ve guided here for three generations.
+Booking Tip: Set it up through Pohnpei's main guesthouses or the visitor center in Kolonia, they work with families who've guided here for three generations.
 Reserve three to four days ahead, then confirm the night before, since weather can delay boat access.

 Chuuk Lagoon Wreck Diving

-October’s lighter boat traffic leaves the water above the WWII Japanese fleet astonishingly clear—visibility stretches to 30 m (98 ft) on calm mornings before storms stir the lagoon.
+October's lighter boat traffic leaves the water above the WWII Japanese fleet astonishingly clear, visibility stretches to 30 m (98 ft) on calm mornings before storms stir the lagoon.
 The lagoon shelters you from ocean swell, and water temperatures hover at 29°C (84°F) minus the summer thermoclines.
 The Betty Bomber and Fujikawa Maru lie shallow enough for long bottom time without decompression stops.

-Booking Tip: Dive shops on Weno Island fill tanks all year, but October brings smaller groups—good for photographers chasing uncluttered frames.
+Booking Tip: Dive shops on Weno Island fill tanks all year.
+But October brings smaller groups, good for photographers chasing uncluttered frames.
 Reserve seven to ten days ahead and ask about nitrox for the deeper wrecks.

 Palau Jellyfish Lake Snorkeling